Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Introduction

+Let $X$ be an admissible homology $S^1 \times S^3$ and $E$ the trivial $\C^2$-bundle over $X$.
+After fixing a metric on $X$, one can consider anti-self-dual (ASD) $SU(2)$-connections $A$ over $E$, i.e. $* F_A = -F_A$, where $F_A$ is the curvature $2$-form of the connection $A$, and $*$ is the Hodge star given by the metric.
+The $SU(2)$-automorphisms of $E$ form a group $\G$ which we refer to as the gauge group of $E$ and whose elements are called gauge transformations.
+The gauge group acts on $SU(2)$-connections via pull-backs.
+An $SU(2)$-connection $A$ is said to be irreducible if its stabilizer is discrete under this action.
+By abusing the terminology, we shall refer to either an ASD connection or its orbit under the gauge group action as an instanton over $X$.
+The moduli space of irreducible instantons is defined as

+Following the idea of Donaldson \cite{D87}, Ruberman--Saveliev \cite{RS1} proved that after adding a generic perturbation $\sigma$ to the ASD equation, the perturbed moduli space $\M^*_{\sigma}(X)$ becomes a compact orientable $0$-manifold whose orientation is specified by the orientation of $X$ and a choice of a generator $1_X \in H^1(X; \Z)$.
+The Furuta--Ohta invariant is then defined as a quarter of the signed count of perturbed irreducible instantons over $E$:

-It's proved in \cite{RS1} that for a generic small holonomy perturbation $\sigma$, the moduli space $\M^*_{\sigma}(X)$ is a compact oriented $0$-manifold and the counting is well-defined.
-We note that when $X=S^1 \times Y$ is given by the product of $S^1$ with an integral homology sphere, the Furuta-Ohta invariant coincides with the Casson invariant of $Y$ \cite{RS1}, i.e. $\lambda_{FO}(S^1 \times Y) = \lambda(Y)$.
+This count is proved \cite{RS1} to be independent of the choice of metrics and perturbations on $X$ due to its admissibility.
+If one changes the sign of the generator $1_X$, the sign of $\lambda_{FO}(X)$ should be reversed.
+However, we have chosen to make such a choice implicit in the notation.
+It is worth noting that when $X=S^1 \times Y$ is given by the product of $S^1$ with an integral homology sphere $Y$, the Furuta--Ohta invariant coincides with the Casson invariant \cite{AM90} of $Y$.

-The first topological operation we consider is the torus surgery.
-We give a brief description here, and a detailed one in Sectoin \ref{sffo}.
-Let $X$ be an admissible integral homology $S^1 \times S^3$ with a fixed generator $1_X \in H^1(X; \Z)$, and $\mathcal{T} \hookrightarrow X$ an embedded $2$-torus satisfying that the induced map on first homology
+The first topological operation we consider is called torus surgery.
+We give a brief description here, and a detailed one later in \autoref{sffo}.
+Let $X$ be an admissible integral homology $S^1 \times S^3$ with a fixed generator $1_X \in H^1(X; \Z)$, and $\iota: \mathcal{T} \hookrightarrow X$ an embedded $2$-torus satisfying the following homological assumption: